Ya has hablado con Enrique (you have already spoken to Enrique.)

 There are several common verbs that have irregular past participles: ver =visto, ir= ido, hacer = hecho, escribir = escrito, decir = dicho, volver = vuelto, abrir= abierto, poner = puesto, morir= muerto, imprimir= impreso... (learn more about past participles).

-3. The auxiliary verb (haber) and the past participle are never separated in Spanish, unlike English.
+3. The auxiliary verb (haber) and the past participle are never separated in Spanish, unlike in English.
 If object pronouns are present, they go immediately before haber.

 ¿Los has visto?
 (Have you seen them?)